Manual pneumatic valve

 thingiverse

-This is a manual pneumatic valve (well really two valves) which allows air both in and out of a downstream chamber.
-I created this to test a robotic arm actuated with pneumatic muscles.
-The valve is designed to be quick to print and simple to operate, allowing air in and out of the muscles.
-It makes use of 6mm (1/4 inch) PVC pneumatic tube and avoids applying pneumatic pressure to printed parts which tend to be porous.
-They have been tested up to 400 kPa (60 psi).
-This is intended for temporary use, for prototyping etc. as it relies on major deflection (squeezing) of the tube.
-Also required for the assembly are two pieces of dia 4mm shaft, each 16mm long (a M4 bolt may do, not tested), two M4 screws with nuts and rubber from a bicycle tube or similar.
-There are two valves incorporated in this design.
-In its default state (i.e. both in and out valves are parallel with the valve body) no air flows in or out of the controlled air chamber.
-When the in or out valve are lifted air flows in or out of the controlled chamber accordingly.
-The in valve operates by squashing the pneumatic tube to prevent flow into the system.
-The out valve requires a small hole to be drilled in the tube to allow the air to flow out to the atmosphere.
-This is held against rubber (a piece of bicycle tyre tube) without squashing the tube, to close the valve.
-To assemble (see photos), after printing one of each of the 4 parts, cut out a small piece of rubber which fits in the valve body.
-This should fit in snugly.
-Next drill a small hole (dia 2-3mm) in the pneumatic tube.
-It is useful to mark the opposite side of the tube to help alignment of the hole in the valve body.
-Push the tube into the valve body with the hole previously drilled facing down onto the rubber, in line with where the shaft of the out valve will be.
-Put each valve in place, with the out valve above the rubber and the in valve in the other position.
-Push the dia 4mm shaft through the valve body and each valve to hold it in place.
-It is a good idea to test the valve now.
-The out valve may leak a little bit due to differences in printing tolerances.
-This can be fixed by putting some paper under the rubber.
-Finally the tube holder is held in place by the M4 screws .
-These can also be used to mount the valve to a backing board.
+This is a manual pneumatic valve, actually two valves, that allows air both in and out of a downstream chamber.
+I designed this to test a robotic arm actuated with pneumatic muscles.
+The valve is quick to print and simple to operate, allowing air in and out of the muscles.
+It uses 6mm PVC pneumatic tube and avoids applying pneumatic pressure to printed parts that tend to be porous.
+They have been tested up to 400 kPa or 60 psi.
+This is intended for temporary use, such as prototyping, since it relies on major deflection of the tube.
+To assemble this design, two pieces of 4mm shaft are required, each 16mm long, and may be substituted with a M4 bolt not tested yet.
+Two M4 screws with nuts and rubber from a bicycle tube or similar are also needed.
+This design includes two valves.
+In its default state, no air flows in or out of the controlled chamber when both valves are parallel to the valve body.
+When either valve is lifted, air flows into or out of the controlled chamber accordingly.
+The in valve operates by squashing the pneumatic tube to prevent flow into the system, while the out valve requires a small hole to be drilled in the tube to allow the air to escape.
+To assemble this manual pneumatic valve, print one of each of the four parts.
+Cut out a small piece of rubber that fits snugly into the valve body.
+Drill a small hole, 2-3mm in diameter, in the pneumatic tube and mark the opposite side to help with alignment.
+Push the tube into the valve body with the hole facing down onto the rubber, then place each valve in position.
+Push a 4mm shaft through the valve body and each valve to hold it in place.
+Test the valve now and note that the out valve may leak due to printing tolerances.
+To fix any leaks, place some paper under the rubber.
+Finally, use M4 screws to secure the tube holder in place and these can also be used to mount the valve to a backing board.

 With this file you will be able to print Manual pneumatic valve with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Manual pneumatic valve.